kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
-        &#8230;because ninjas definitely listen to better music than you do.
+        …because ninjas definitely listen to better music than you do.
       </td>

       <td>
         Wave-y, indie-rock with occasional forays into the pop area for irony and into the local area for the awesomeness.
 Featuring the weekly segment of things that make the Captain want to break out the katana.
 She may be wearing a yurobi the whole time.
 Or not.
-We&#8217;ll see&#8230;
+We’ll see…
       </td>
     </tr>